-The Minneapolis City Council is considering the Mayor’s budget proposal and will vote to adopt a final 2015 budget on Dec.
+The Minneapolis City Council considered the Mayor’s budget proposal and voted to adopt a final 2015 budget on Dec.
 10, 2014.
-Before that vote, there will be two public hearings for the public to comment on the 2015 budget proposal:
+Before that vote, there were two public hearings for the public to comment on the 2015 budget proposal:

 You can attend a hearing in person, watch on Minneapolis 79 (Comcast cable channel 79 in Minneapolis) or watch live on the City website.